PMCC-BioinformaticsCore/janis-translate-examples/tutorials/tutorial2.md

 singularity exec ~/janis.sif janis translate --from cwl --to nextflow source/align_sort_markdup.cwl
 ```

-You will see a folder called `translated/` appear, and a nextflow process called `align_sort_markdup.nf` will be present inside.
+You will see a folder called `translated/` appear, with various nextflow files and directories inside.

 <br>